Plants appeal to the senses - visitors of all ages are captivated by the sights, smells, sounds and textures that surround them in our Conservatory.

 - Rare and Endangered Species: A changing display of rare, threatened or endangered plants and habitats.

-- East Gallery: Hosts seasonal exhibits designed to delight, educate and inspire visitors to become more active stewards of the plants that support life on earth.
+- West Gallery and East Gallery: Host seasonal exhibits designed to delight, educate and inspire visitors to become more active stewards of the plants that support life on earth.